jnozzi/cocoadev.com/markdown/FunctorPatternDesignAnalysis.md

-Editor's Note: This lengthy design-related discussion, moved from an ill-named initial page, eventually settled on using the General/GangOfFour General/FunctorPattern.
+Editor's Note: This lengthy design-related discussion, moved from an ill-named initial page, eventually settled on using the GangOfFour FunctorPattern.
 It contains a lot of detail about the specifics of the problem, but is educational.

 ----

 I want to design an object that does a variety of math and statistical operations on an array of numeric data.
-Data sets are General/NSArrays with all data arrays being the same length.
+Data sets are NSArrays with all data arrays being the same length.
 Operations include:

 * trigonometric functions on values in a single array: sine, cosine, and tangent functions (take two arguments: the name of the data array and the type of trig function to perform),